Jennifer Lawrence Gains Praise Of Marion Cotillard, Star’s Best Oscar Moments

 As the biggest night in the world of film approaches, stars are busily giving interviews and praising their idols in the industry, while recalling memories from former Academy Awards.
 The Oscars have been responsible for bringing together the world’s most talented actors and actresses as well as all of the important individuals working diligently behind the scenes to bring each spectacular motion picture to life.

-Although there are many notable memories from the various annual evenings of celebration, Jennifer Lawrence always stands out as an actress connected to one of the most endearing and hilarious, when she stumbled on her way to the stage to receive her award for best actress in 2013.
+Although there are many notable memories from the various annual evenings of celebration, Jennifer Lawrence always stands out as an actress connected to one of the most endearing and hilarious Oscars incidents, when she stumbled on her way to the stage to receive her award for best actress in 2013.

 Best memory???? #Oscars #JenniferLawrence pic.twitter.com/aOlouXQll9